google/pytype/docs/developers/python_version_upgrades.md

 #### opcode changes

-If the new version adds or removes any opcodes, then an updated opcode mapping should be added to [pytype/pyc/opcodes.py][pyc.opcodes.python_3_7_mapping] and new opcodes implemented in [pytype/vm.py][vm.VirtualMachine.byte_LOAD_METHOD].
+If the new version adds or removes any opcodes, then updated opcodes should be added to [pytype/pyc/opcodes.py][pyc.opcodes], an opcode mapping to [pycnite/mapping.py][pycnite.mapping] and new opcodes implemented in [pytype/vm.py][vm.VirtualMachine.byte_LOAD_METHOD].

 TIP: [pytype/pyc/generate_opcode_diffs.py][pyc.generate_opcode_diffs] will
 generate the changes you need to make to opcodes.py, as well as